 6.3.1 Benefit sanctions

-In addition to a fine, imprisonment and recovery of any overpayment, the DSD can apply benefit sanctions to certain benefits including JSA.
+In addition to a fine, imprisonment and recovery of any overpayment, DfC can apply benefit sanctions to certain benefits including JSA.

 The government has introduced a ‘one strike’ sanction which applies where a first offence of benefit fraud results in a prosecution, caution or an administrative penalty.
 The additional sanction is the reduction of benefit for four weeks as below.
 This will be additional to any recovery of overpayment or administrative penalty.
 A claimant who accepts a caution or administrative penalty has a four week period in which to change her/his mind.
 If a second or subsequent benefit fraud offence results in another administrative penalty or caution then a further sanction of thirteen weeks reduction of benefit will apply.
 This only applies to offences committed after the introduction of fraud legislation on 1 April 2002.